 Flexible Support Package requirements and guidelines are provided by Department of Health and Human Services and can be found at this link.
 (August 2017)

-For LGBTI support via Flexible Support Pages follow this link to the Victorian Aids Council website and further information
+For information about the LGBTI support via Flexible Support Pages follow this link to the Victorian Aids Council website

 FAMILY VIOLENCE FLEXIBLE SUPPORT PACKAGES – MALLEE